The Square-2017

 Most of the scenes are set at nighttime (naturally!) and in or around the vicinity of the spooky, gothic monastery.
 To double, a gorgeous castle in Romania was used.
 From the dark and narrow hallways to the crucifixes and obvious religious decor, the props and set design shine through.

-The best scenes occur within the grounds of the statuesque building as dozens of graves can be seen- when bells from the graves begin to ring on their own and spirits can be seen lurking, the audience is in for a good scare.
+The best scenes occur within the grounds of the statuesque building, where dozens of graves can be seen.
+When bells from the graves begin to ring on their own and spirits can be seen lurking, the audience is in for a good scare.

 Even the scenes in daylight hours are fraught with creepy tension.
 When Frenchy comes upon the nun, dead for days, she dangles from the monastery, eyes gouged and covered with feasting crows, as her blood drips onto the front porch.

-The camera closeup of the shot is highly effective as are others involving the typical jolts and creaky floors that have become a cliche in horror films somehow feel fresh and invigorating in The Nun.
+The camera close-up of the shot is highly effective, as are others involving the typical jolts and creaky floors that have become a cliche in horror films, but somehow feel fresh and invigorating in The Nun.

-Unfortunately, along with praise must come to some criticisms.
-The story and the logic do not make too much sense and I stopped trying to figure out the plot points halfway through.
+Unfortunately, along with praise must come some criticisms.
+The story and the logic do not make much sense, and I stopped trying to figure out the plot points halfway through.

-Why the Father and Sister are chosen to go alone to investigate is implausible as is a silly, brief mention of a Duke in the old days evoking a curse in the monastery that was “conjured” up during World War II and must be contained again is a hardly compelling story.
+Why the Father and Sister are chosen to go alone to investigate is implausible.
+A silly, brief mention of a Duke in the old days, evoking a curse in the monastery that was “conjured” up during World War II and must be contained again, is hardly a compelling story.

 The plot-driven device (and frankly done to death at this point) attempt to forge a romantic connection between Irene and Frenchy never works.
 How many times in film have we seen a handsome, young man trying to woo a pretty nun away from her calling?